scottyob/logbook/README.md

 # About

-LogBook is a personal logbook to store my Paragliding flights.
+[https://logbook.scottyob.com/](LogBook) is a personal logbook to store my Paragliding flights.
 Others might find it useful, so it's designed as an Amplify web app with multi-tenant abilities.

 # Setting Up